Los Angeles Wrongful Death Lawyer

 Speak to a Wrongful Death Lawyer in Los Angeles Today

 At Rose, Klein & Marias LLP, we are passionate about helping people in Los Angeles who have experienced deaths in the family.
 We recognize most fatal accidents on the road, at work, or on someone else’s property are preventable.
 It is our mission to shed light on deadly negligence and potentially prevent future such accidents in the future.
-Begin your wrongful death claim with a free consultation with one of our Los Angeles wrongful death attorneys.
+If you experienced an unexpected death of a family member, begin your wrongful death claim with a free consultation with one of our Los Angeles wrongful death attorneys.
 Call our local law firm at (213) 626-0571 to schedule yours.